aleph2c/miros/docs/_sources/setting_up_rabbit_mq.rst.txt

   <iframe width="560" height="315" src="https://www.youtube.com/embed/deG25y_r6OY" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>
   </center>

-I found the installation documentation on the RabbitMQ website to be largely illegible to me as a new user, so I wrote this guide to save you the pain which I went through.
+I found the installation documentation on the RabbitMQ website to be mostly illegible to me as a new user, so I wrote this guide to save you the pain which I went through.